1978milanbabic/librafire_test/README.md

 ```
 $ npm run build
 ```
-Files will be located in `build` folder.
+Files will be located in `build/` folder.

 ## Environment variables (parcel local server)